 Procrastination can be one of the most devastating of all problems you will ever face.
 I often call procrastination practicing for death.
 Why?
 Because when you procrastinate, there is life that you know is waiting to be lived, but part of you doesn’t seem to want to live that life.
 Procrastination commonly happens because part of you believes that you don’t deserve the rewards of the actions you need to be taking.
 Procrastination often is the most seemingly benign form of self sabotage you will experience.

-Until 1987, I was a procrastinator of the greatest magnitude.
+Before I became an author, I was a procrastinator of the greatest magnitude.
 I had written two books but never got them published.
 I didn’t even send the final manuscripts to a publisher.
 I just set them aside and worked on other projects.
 I was working very hard.
 I invested hundreds and hundreds of hours in researching and writing these books, then I was self sabotaging my entire life by failing to get the books to print and into the hands of a public audience that could really use the information I had written about.
 Why?

 I was sabotaging my work!
 There was a part of me that believed that it wasn’t good to earn a lot of money.
 I had lived much of my life either in near poverty as a child or deeply in debt as a young adult.
 I began to identify with being poor because I was…poor.
 It was part of who I was as a person.
 As I grew up, there was a part of me that felt I didn’t deserve more than anyone else in my family had.
 I would work hard but then when it was obvious the work would come to fruition I would get lazy and stop being productive when I saw the potential for a normal or even successful life.